NamdevNikhil/Guess-The-Number/README.md

 # Guess-The-Number
-This is my first repository - Guess the random nummber
+This is my first repository - Guess the random number Author - Nikhil Namdev